ahanba/hiatus/README.markdown

 Windows XP, Windows 7 Japanese

 By default, this tool is designed for Japanese Windows OS, that means default OS encode is set to Shift-JIS.
 So this won't work on other language environment.
 If you want to use this in other language, you have to modify a bit or contact me.
+It is not difficult work

 Ruby Libraries required
 ---------